robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ---

-# Approach 2.5:
-# factor `protocol`s _ruthlessly_
+# …but factor your `protocol`s ruthlessly, too

 ^ A common complaint with protocols is that you either end up with long, unwieldy lists of requirements that become a burden to anything implementing them.
 Every required method you add has to be implemented by each implementor, every optional method has to be checked for at runtime.

+^ For example, have you ever written a class implementing every single required method in `UITableViewDelegate`?

+- `UITableViewDelegate` API ref is in _**9 sections**_

+^ The API ref is broken into 9 sections, but my count it’s more like thirteen different responsibilities including display notifications, selection, editing, and layout—which strays dangerously near to a view responsibility—`UITableViewDataSource` territory.

+^ Not only is `UITableViewDelegate` massive, it’s almost inextricably intertwined with `UITableViewDataSource`.
+Have you ever written a class conforming to `UITableViewDelegate` _or_ `UITableViewDataSource`, but not _both_?

+- `UITableViewDataSource` & `UITableViewDelegate` aren’t _really_ independent

-^ These problems are a hint that your `protocol`s have too many responsibilities.
-Break them down just like your implementations—factor out every independent concern into a separate `protocol`.
+^ Just like with classes, this is a hint that these `protocol`s have too many responsibilities and that they haven’t been divided in the right places.
+Again just like with classes, we should factor out every independent concern into a separate `protocol`.

-^ When you type a parameter or a property with more than one protocol, consider whether that’s really what you mean: generally two protocol requirements is a sign that you want two parameters or properties.

-^ (The exception is e.g. a collection of elements which you need to be both `Equatable` and `Printable`; these kinds of …`able` protocols are usually stating something fundamental about the type more so than just declaring an interface for communication with it.)
+^ That wouldn’t necessarily mean thirteen (or more!) `protocol`s for `UITableView`, either—the display notifications and height calculations are split between cells, headers, and footers, but they don’t have to be.
+Likewise, the data source is more or less a `Stream` of (hypothetical) `UITableSection`s.

+- Swift does better: `Comparable`, `Equatable`, `GeneratorType`, etc. each have **1** requirement

+^ The takeaway is that the same forces which lead to MVC meaning Massive View Controller will affect your `protocol`s too, if you let them.
+Fortunately, the One Responsibility Rule is a good rule of thumb here, too.

+- “kitchen sink” `protocol`s are avoidable; factor

 ---